CebolaLab/ChIPmentation/README.md

 multiqc *.html
 ```

+The fastQC report details the total number of reads for the sample. ***This value can be input into the QC spreadsheet.***

 ### Adapter trimming

 Adapters and low quality reads/bases should be trimmed using one of several programs, such as [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), [cutadapt](https://cutadapt.readthedocs.io/en/stable/), or [fastp](https://github.com/OpenGene/fastp).
 Adapter contamination can be seen in the fastqc report: